Responses

 w.end()

-Cookie helpers live in stario.cookies; they also mutate w.headers via Set-Cookie.
+Cookie helpers live in stario.cookies; they mutate w.headers via Set-Cookie.
 See Cookies.

 Once headers are on the wire

-After write_headers (or any path that flushes headers), you cannot “upgrade” a failed body to 500 or add a missing header: the client has already seen the status and header block.
-Log the error, record it on c.span, and clean up server-side; the peer only sees what you already sent (and may see a truncated or incomplete body if you stop mid-stream).
+After write_headers (or any path that flushes headers), you cannot change status or add headers for that exchange.
+Log the error, record it on c.span, and clean up server-side; the peer only sees what was already sent.

 Compression